 Risk is at the heart of the Bank's strategy.
 The risk management objectives of the bank include the establishment of systems, processes and structures with a view to ensuring that risks relating to general banking, both locally and internationally are well managed.
-This involves the establishment of all relevant arrangements and protocols to ensure that the occurrence of all the associated risks are either
+This involves the establishment of all relevant arrangements and protocols to ensure that the occurrence of all the associated risks are either eliminated or minimized as much as possible.

-The Risk overview on pages 61 to 63 provides a summary of risk management within the Group.
+The Risk overview on page 44 provides a summary of risk management within the Group.
 It highlights a brief overview of the Group's Risk Management Framework, the potential risks and impacts arising from the external environment and the principal risks faced by the Group and key mitigating actions.